 Cocaine increases dopamine production in the brain, which causes euphoric feelings during use.
 Repeated cocaine use can inhibit the brain’s natural ability to produce dopamine, making depression, hopelessness and fatigue likely when someone stops using the drug.

 Because it’s so addictive, stopping cocaine is not always easy.
 Someone may not be able to stop using cocaine, even if they understand the drug’s potential to negatively affect their life.

 Cocaine comes from the coca leaf, which is native to South America and has been used for thousands of years as a stimulant.
-At the beginning of the 1900s, the use of purified cocaine was relatively mainstream as it was used in a number of elixirs and tonics.
-Many people have heard about how it was administered as a pain reliever for surgery and it was used in the original version of Coca-Cola.
+At one point in history, cocaine was considered to have a number of practical uses.
+Many people have heard that it was administered as a pain reliever for surgery and was used in the original version of Coca-Cola.
 However, researchers and medical professionals have since understood how dangerous and addictive the substance can be.

 Cocaine is usually sold in the form of a fine, white powder on the streets, and it goes by several names.
 Some of these include “coke”, “blow”, “snow” and “flake”.
-When it’s sold on the street, the dealers will often cut it with other substances in order to make it more profitable for them.
-Depending on what the substances are, this can make it more dangerous.
+When it’s sold on the street, dealers sometimes cut it with other substances in order to make it more profitable for them.
+Depending on the added substances, this can make cocaine even more dangerous.

 The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.